 Made with pumpkin in the dough and filled with a gooey pumpkin spice cinnamon swirl, these pumpkin cinnamon rolls hit the spot on chilly fall mornings.
 They’re topped with maple cinnamon cream cheese icing and you can choose other frosting options if desired!
 (See right above the recipe for details.)
 If you’d like to get started ahead of time, use our overnight or freezing instructions below.

-These aren’t just classic cinnamon rolls with pumpkin spice in the filling.
+These aren’t just classic homemade cinnamon rolls with pumpkin spice in the filling.
 Rather, these are pumpkin cinnamon rolls with real pumpkin IN the dough.
 Unraveling each soft and flaky pumpkin coil and tasting the melty pumpkin spices inside is the definition of fall breakfast bliss!

 Why You’ll Love These Pumpkin Cinnamon Rolls